Real $K$-Theory for $C^*$-Algebras: Just the Facts: Bott Periodicity Revisited: First View of the Homotopy Road Map

 \begin{enumerate} \item The first column indicates the family of Lie groups or homogeneous spaces associated with the row.
 These are all compact spaces.

-\item The second column indicates description of the limiting Big Ten homogeneous space in terms of the iterated loop space of the orthogonal group (or the unitary group, for the first two rows).
+\item The second column is the direct limit of the first column.
+It indicates description of the limiting Big Ten\footnote{The second author grew up following Big Ten football and couldn't resist the opportunity to call the ten spaces by their true name.} homogeneous space in terms of the iterated loop space of the orthogonal group (or the unitary group, for the first two rows).
 Note that in the three cases $\bbu \times \ZZ$, $\bbsp \times \ZZ$, and $\bbo \times \ZZ$, the space mentioned is the limit of the unstable space times the integers.
 So what is true, for example in the bottom row, is that \begin{enumerate} \item

 and \item